stashapp/stash/README.md

     1. Click the `Environment Variables` button
     2. Add `GO111MODULE=on`
     3. Under system variables find the `Path`.
 Edit and add `C:\Program Files\mingw-w64\*\mingw64\bin` (replace * with the correct path).

+NOTE: The `make` command in Windows will be `mingw32-make` with MingW.

 ## Commands